The Ultimate Guide to Red Light Therapy for Skin Health: Anti-Aging, Acne, and Healing

 As we discussed, RLT wakes up the fibroblasts.
 But it doesn't just make more collagen; it improves the organization of that collagen.

 Young skin has collagen fibers that are tightly packed and organized like a fresh net.
 Aged skin has fibers that are fragmented and messy.
-RLT helps reorganize this matrix, which is why users often report a "plumping" effect that smooths out fine lines and texture issues.
+RLT may help improve collagen organization in the matrix, which is why some users report a "plumping" effect that can smooth out fine lines and texture issues.

 Reducing Enzyme Destruction (MMP)